Sarah Springman

-Dame Sarah Marcella Springman (born 26 December 1956) is a British-Swiss triathlete, civil engineer, and academic.
+Dame Sarah Marcella Springman MA mult.
+MPhil PhD Dr. h.c. mult.
+CEng FICE FInstRE FWES MASCE (born 26 December 1956) is a British-Swiss triathlete, civil engineer, and academic.
 She was educated in England and spent much of her career in Switzerland.
 She is a former rector of the Swiss Federal Institute of Technology in Zurich and currently Principal of St Hilda's College at the University of Oxford.

 Early life, education and family

 Born in London in 1956, Springman was educated at Wycombe Abbey, where she was later a governor from 1993 to 1996.
 She studied for a BA degree in engineering sciences at Girton College, Cambridge, from 1975 to 1978, and completed a MPhil in soil mechanics at St Catharine's College in 1983.
 She carried on her doctoral research in soil-structure interaction, this time at Magdalene College, Cambridge, earning her doctorate between 1984 and 1989.
 From 1979 to 1983, she worked as an engineer on geotechnical projects in England, Australia, and Fiji (primarily on the Monasavu Dam in Viti Levu), before she became a chartered engineer and Member of the Institution of Civil Engineers in 1983.
 She is married to Rosie Mayglothling.